detiuaveiro/ies-24-25-group-project-103/README.md

 │   ├── Dockerfile              -- Dockerfile for the backend
 │   ├──src/                     -- Backend source code
 │   ├──frontend/                -- Frontend source code
-│       ├── Dockerfile          -- Dockerfile for the frontend
+│       ├── Dockerfile.frontend -- Dockerfile for the frontend
 │
 ├── minutes/                    -- Minutes of the meetings ├── presentations/              -- Materials used in the presentations